dssg/hitchhikers-guide/sources/dssg-manual/conduct-culture-and-communications/README.md

   candidates.
 We ask that you do what you're able to contribute to the DSSG mission and community.

-> ________________
-> ## _DON'T PANIC_
-Regardless of how much experience you have, we admitted you because we
-> believe that you can make a valuable contribution to your cohort,
-> and we think being a DSSG fellow will help prepare you to do data
-> science for social good in the real world.
-We've made a commitment
-> to you and want to do everything we can to help you succeed.
-This is
-> really important, so we'll say it again, in bold: **If you're
-> reading this, you are here because we want you to be here and
-> believe that you are ready to make an impact.** For example, don't
-> worry about how much more or less productive, knowledgable, or
-> experienced other fellows in your cohort might appear to be.
-It's
-> easy to only pay attention - and compare yourself - to those who
-> seem to be doing particularly well.
-Know that everyone has their own
-> struggles, and everyone has good and bad days.
-> ________________
+!!! warning "DON'T PANIC"
+    Regardless of how much experience you have, we admitted you because we believe that you can make a valuable contribution to your cohort, and we think being a DSSG fellow will help prepare you to do data science for social good in the real world.
+We've made a commitment to you and want to do everything we can to help you succeed.
+This is really important, so we'll say it again, in bold: **If you're reading this, you are here because we want you to be here and believe that you are ready to make an impact.** For example, don't worry about how much more or less productive, knowledgable, or experienced other fellows in your cohort might appear to be.
+It's easy to only pay attention - and compare yourself - to those who seem to be doing particularly well.
+Know that everyone has their own struggles, and everyone has good and bad days.

 # The DSSG Environment